percona/postgresql-docs/docs/how-to.md

 Instead of adding `etcd` nodes one by one, you can configure and start all nodes in parallel.

+1. Create the ETCD configuration file.
+You can edit the sample configuration file `/etc/etcd/etcd.conf.yaml` or create your own one.
+Replace the node names and IP addresses with the actual names and IP addresses of your nodes.

     === "node1"

          ```yaml title="/etc/etcd/etcd.conf.yaml"